esteinig/sketchy/README.md

 **`v0.5.0: preprint`**

-`Sketchy` is a lineage calling and genotyping platform based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` implements `mash screen` for read sets and an online version of `mash dist` (the sum of shared hashes) for real-time nanopore read streams.
+`Sketchy` is a lineage calling and genotyping platform based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` implements `mash screen` for completyed sequence runs and a streaming version of `mash dist` (the sum of shared hashes) for real-time analysis.
 It queries species-wide, lineage-resolved reference sketches of bacterial whole genome assemblies and infers their associated genotypes based on the closest reference matches, including multi-locus sequence types, susceptibility profiles, virulence factors or species-specific markers.
 Precomputed genotype features and  automatically updated databases of species genomes can be found in the corresponding pathogen reference sections.

 Species which we have validated using matching Illumina / ONT sequence data: